Injured in a car accident in St. Louis? Here’s why seeking immediate medical care is so important, even if you do not think you are injured.

-The situation worsens when you do not know what you need to do after a car accident.
+The situation worsens when you do not know what to do after a car accident.
 The most important action that you need to take is to seek immediate medical attention.
-A doctor will examine you and diagnose any injuries that you might have sustained.
-This can help avoid further complications and serious medical conditions that might emerge at a later stage.
+A doctor will examine you and diagnose any injuries you might have sustained.
+This can help avoid further complications and serious medical conditions that might emerge later.
 Getting your injuries recorded also strengthens your case against the at-fault driver.
-Otherwise, the insurance company may try to downplay the accident and deny the fact that the injuries sustained have been caused by the car accident.
+Otherwise, the insurance company may try to downplay the accident and deny that the injuries sustained have been caused by the car accident.

 Seek Immediate Medical Help

 Many serious injuries do not present any symptoms immediately after an accident.
-You may not feel any symptoms for a few days or weeks, especially with injuries such as muscle strains, head injuries, or spinal injuries.
-You may decide against seeking medical help from a health care provider; however, the symptoms may start showing after some time and you may be forced to seek medical attention.
+You may not feel symptoms for a few days or weeks, especially with injuries such as muscle strains, head injuries, or spinal injuries.
+You may decide against seeking medical help from a healthcare provider; however, the symptoms may start showing after some time, and you may be forced to seek medical attention.
 If you ignore the symptoms, the injury may begin to affect your day-to-day life.
-A visit to a doctor is recommended after an accident no matter how minor the injuries seem.
+A visit to a doctor is recommended after an accident, no matter how minor the injuries seem.
 The medical reports generated during these visits can be used to support your case for seeking compensation for the injuries sustained.

 The insurance company will be aware that you have sought medical help from a doctor and cannot accuse you of faking the injuries.
 Those who do not get medical treatment and then report an injury at a later stage may be blamed for faking an injury in an attempt to receive a large compensation.
 The insurance company may even argue that a late reported injury, for example, back pain, is not a result of the car accident but is due to a different unrelated event.